turingschool/curriculum/source/projects/sales_engine.markdown

 #### Performance

 We decided that the performance grading was not effective.
-Instead, we're going to have an optional, bonus "Performance Olympics" next week.
-More details to follow.

 ### Resources